jmtalarn/docs/source/index.html.md

 ```text
 X-Cache: HIT
 ```

-In order to improve response timing, we follow a query caching policy for successive API calls:

 - The first time you query for a resource that not was previously served, we will create it.
 - The successive requests for the resource will consume the cached version of the resource.